Tel No. 8-890-4051

 QUALIFICATIONS

-• Bachelor’s degree in Business Administration or at least 2 years graduated course related on this field.
+• Bachelor’s degree in Business Administration or at least 2 years graduated course related on this field with Technical Vocational or TESDA Automotive Certification

 • Professional certifications in insurance inspection or claims handling are a plus.